ram-dev/SwaggerRestAPI/README.md

-# Simple Rest API Using Express, MongoDB, NodeJs and Swagger UI
+# Sample Rest API Using Express, MongoDB, NodeJs and Swagger UI

 ### First Step
 To install the packages, run: